Suzanne Bonamici: Elections

-Legislation
+Tenure

-On July 31, 2014, Bonamici introduced the Tsunami Warning, Education, and Research Act of 2014 (H.R.
-5309; 113th Congress) into the House.
+On July 31, 2014, Bonamici introduced the Tsunami Warning, Education, and Research Act of 2014 into the House.
 The bill would authorize the National Oceanic and Atmospheric Administration (NOAA) to spend $27 million a year for three years on their ongoing tsunami warning and research programs.

 Bonamici said, "the coastlines of the United States already play an integral role in the economic prosperity of this country and we must strengthen their preparedness and resiliency so they can continue to play that role going forward."
 She added that the bill "will improve the country's understanding of the threat posed by tsunami events" because it will "improve forecasting and notification systems, support local community outreach and preparedness and response plans, and develop supportive technologies."

 In January 2023, Bonamici was one of 13 cosponsors of an amendment to the Constitution of the United States extending the right to vote to citizens sixteen years of age or older.

+During the 117th Congress, Bonamici voted with President Joe Biden's stated position 99.1% of the time according to a FiveThirtyEight analysis.
+She was among the 46 Democrats who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

+Bonamici voted to provide Israel with support following October 7 attacks.